“But He knows the way that I take; When He has tested me, I shall come forth as gold.”

 Psalms 139:23-24 NKJV

 Testing hurts.
 In my own journey I have had much testing via health issues.
 Catastrophic diagnoses have altered my life.
 Each time the Lord has used these to reveal to me who I am.
-Each time I have surrendered the dross in my life to smelter of trial to bring about a refined me to the glory of God.
+Each time I have surrendered the dross in my life, to the smelter of trial, He brings about a more refined me to the glory of God.

 I have also beheld the relentless love of God.
 He holds me in the midst of the pain.
 From my rising in the morning to my lying down at night I know that He is good.
 I may not know the purpose of the pain, but I trust Him.